A heart attack may occur if one or more regions of your heart are deprived of oxygen for a prolonged period.

 Why choose Ohio State for heart attack treatment?

 The Ohio State University Wexner Medical Center has been successful in reducing by half the time it takes for heart attack patients to receive specialized care, which is well below the average national time.
-On average, patients at Ohio State have cardiac circulation restored within 28 minutes of arrival.
 Emergency cardiac catheterization and surgical therapy are performed 24 hours a day.

 In fact, the Centers for Medicare and Medicaid Services has recognized Ohio State's Wexner Medical Center a leader in heart attack patient survival rates.
 Ohio State is one of only 95 in the United States and one of only three in Ohio to achieve this level of performance.
 Our heart specialists follow national guidelines when treating heart attack patients to provide them with the safest, best possible outcomes.